 Favourite Piece of Dialogue:

 Martin: Okay, I'll tell you what chair I want.
-I want the chair I was sitting in
+I want the chair I was sitting in1) Episode 2.03 - The Matchmaker

 when I watched Neil Armstrong take his first step on the moon.
 And when the U.S.